PhoenixTAN/Euclidean-Graph-with-integer-weights/README.md

 # Euclidean-Graph-with-integer-weights
 Yield a euclidean graph with all its weights which are integers.
 All vertices cannot be in one line.

+Environment: Eclipse.
+Run Solution.java in Eclipse directly.
+We can use Matlab to visualize the graph.
+Run EuclideanGraph.m in Matlab directly.

 Definition of Euclidean Graph:
 A Euclidean graph is a graph in which the vertices represent points in the plane,